g5search/annotation-extension/README.md

 - Click Load Unpacked and navigate to this repo's `dist/` directory.
 - Use 'Inspect Background Page' to view console for background process.

+### Publish to Chrome Store

+> TODO: joining developer Google group.
+Registering with Chrome Store and access to Google Payments (for managed Google accounts).

+### Contributing

+> TODO: pull requests, features and feedback, contributers.

+We do expect this to have a decent install base for internal teams.

 ### Helpful Links

 [Chrome Extension Getting Started](https://developer.chrome.com/extensions/getstarted)